-Luckily for you, we’ve rounded up the best lenses for the Nikon D3500, from ultra-wides to telephoto zooms, with a penchant for quality and value for money.
+We’ve rounded up the best lenses for the Nikon D3500 (opens in new tab), from ultra-wide zooms to telephoto zooms, with a penchant for quality and value for money.
 There’s a reason why so many Nikon-manufactured lenses appear on this list, it’s because Nikon is absolutely fantastic at creating lenses for its camera bodies.
 A long heritage in lens making is Nikon’s speciality so are usually among the best.
+But there are some good third-party lenses too!

 The best lenses for Nikon D3500(opens in new tab)